Damisss/lending-pool/README.md

 `Deposit Interest Rate = Borrow Interest Rate * Utilization Rate`

 # Demo online
+- add sepolia testnet into your metamask wallet
+- open [linding protocol](https://sparkling-field-7889.on.fleek.co) to view it in the browser
+- select an asset then click on faucet in order to get some token
+- enable asset as collateral before borrowing any other assets

 # Configure .env file:
 Create a .env file, and fill in the following values (refer to the .env.example file):
 - ALCHEMY_API_KEY="API_KEY_POLYGON_MAINNET"